 Condensation in a watch looks pretty worrying, but it’s actually easily remedied.If you panicked when you first saw those few tiny droplets of water appear on the inside of your watch, you’re not alone.
 Condensation in watches is quite common and can occur for a number of reasons.
-Thankfully, there are also a few quick and simple methods for removing the condensation in your watch face, which we have highlighted in this handy guide.Once you’re done reading, be sure to check out the watch collection case range available at the Case Farm.
+Thankfully, there are also a few quick and simple methods for removing the condensation in your watch face, which we have highlighted in this handy guide.Once you’re done reading, be sure to check out the new watch collection case range now available at the To The Hour.

 Why is there condensation in your watch face?

 A foggy watch can develop from many different sources, but it’s useful to understand where the condensation might have come from in order to prevent it from happening again.If you want to know how to defog a watch lens, you should first know how the process occurs.